decentralchain/zunitoken/README.md

 # wasm-bellman-circuit

-Here is workspace to build the circuit for anonymous transactions for waves and js bindings.
+Here is workspace to build the circuit for anonymous transactions for unitoken  and js bindings.

-* zwaves_primitives - crate for utils and crypto function
+* zunitoken _primitives - crate for utils and crypto function
-* zwaves_circuit - crate for circuits
+* zunitoken _circuit - crate for circuits
-* zwaves_wasm - crate for wasm bindings
+* zunitoken _wasm - crate for wasm bindings
 * js - example, how to use js bindings

 First, we need to install the dependencies (`cargo` and `npm` should be already installed):